-Salaries, Amounts Set
+Salaries, Fees, Am ounts Set

-Fees, Aside for
+Directors' Fees, Α side for

-Directors' Pension,

-Fees, Retirement

-Commissions and
+Commissions P Pension,

-and Similar
+and Reti rement and

-Bonuses (1) Benefits
+Bonuses (1) Simi lar Benefits

-All directors and officers as a group (18 persons) (2) \$ 4.658,006 \$ 464,895
+All directors and officers as a group (18 persons) (2) \$ 4,658,006 \$ 464,895

 - (1) Includes bonuses and equity-based compensation accrued in 2021, but does not include business travel, professional and business association dues and expenses reimbursed to our directors and officers, and other benefits commonly reimbursed or paid by companies in Israel. - (2) Includes three officers who ceased to hold office during 2021 and were replaced by newly appointed officers.